brocaar/chirpstack-network-server/docs/getting-started.md

 # Getting started

-!!! info
 This getting started document describes the steps needed to setup LoRa Server and all its requirements on Ubuntu 16.04 LTS.
-When using an other Linux distribution, you might need to adapt these steps slightly!
+When using an other Linux distribution, you might need to adapt these steps.

 !!! warning
     This getting started guide does not cover setting up firewall rules!
 After